khurramHashmi/Long-tail-Video-Object-Detection/README.md

-# Object Detection in Videos using Integration of Balanced Group Softmax with Flow-Guided Feature Aggregation
+# Long-tail-Video-Object-Detection

-This repo is the implementation of Balanced Group Softmax with Flow-Guided Feature Aggregation for 3D Computer Vision and Augmented Reality project of Summer Semester 2022.
+This repo is the implementation of Long-tail-Video-Object-Detection for 3D Computer Vision and Augmented Reality project of Summer Semester 2022.

 ## Requirements